rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

     ...and then you'd have to go through the rest of that file and change up the .geojson pointers to point to your own data.

-14. Visit GitHub for a [template for mapping with leaflet](https://github.com/shawngraham/daea), drawing all of your point data and ancillary information from a csv file.
-Study the index.html file carefully to identify which lines you'd modify to change the base map, and to identify how elements in the csv are being rendered on the screen.
+14. Visit GitHub for a [template for mapping with leaflet](https://github.com/shawngraham/daea), drawing all of your point data and ancillary information from a CSV file.
+Study the index.html file carefully to identify which lines you'd modify to change the base map, and to identify how elements in the CSV are being rendered on the screen.
 [Visit this example that a former student made](https://xtina-r.github.io/daea/).

 **Further reading:** Arian Katsimbras on making beautiful maps with [Tilemill](https://medium.com/@ArianKatsimbras/tilemill-c886a3ccba6a).